opentok/learning-opentok-web/README.md

    http://localhost:8080

+5. The web app lives at index.html.
+You will need to run this in a web server.
+If you have Python on your system you can start the web server by running `python -m SimpleHTTPServer 8000` in the `web` folder.

+6.Once you have the server running open up index.html in two browser tabs and you should be able to see yourself and video chat with yourself.

 # Getting an OpenTok session ID, token, and API key

 An OpenTok session connects different clients letting them share audio-video streams and send